carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 ## Activating metagenomic environment
 Environments are part of a bioinformatic tendency to make repdoucible research, they are a way to share our computational environments with our colleges and with our future self.
-Megahit is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
-We need to activate it in order to satrt using megahit.
+MEGAHIT is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
+We need to activate it in order to start using MEGAHIT.

 Conda environments are activated with `conda activate` direction:
 ~~~